 Reckless driving is a criminal charge that can come into play in lots of situations.
 The laws in most states define reckless driving in broad and general terms.
-So, whether a driver’s actions can be characterized as “reckless driving” really comes down to judgment calls of the citing officer and, ultimately, the jury.
+So, whether a driver's actions can be characterized as "reckless driving" really comes down to judgment calls of the citing officer and, ultimately, the judge or jury.

 The particulars of state laws differ.
 But most states define reckless driving (also called “reckless operation” and “driving to endanger”) as willfully operating a vehicle in a manner that shows an indifference to the safety of persons or property.
 In other words, the person was aware he or she was driving in a way that put other people or property at risk.